• English

 Location Of The Museum

 The museum occupies the first two floors of Amir Amr Ibrahim Palace in Zamalek, a small neighborhood near downtown Cairo.
-Constructed in the 1940s, the palace is distinguished by its marvelous architectural and decorative styles which is a wonderful mixture of European classical styles with Moroccan, Andalusian, and Turkish influences, a type of art that was quite popular during the ruling period of the family of Mohamed Ali.
+Constructed in the 1940s, the palace is distinguished by its marvelous architectural and decorative styles, which is a beautiful mixture of European classical styles with Moroccan, Andalusian, and Turkish influences, a type of art that was quite popular during the ruling period of the family of Mohamed Ali.

 The Fatimid Section Of The Museum